proof88/PGE/PGE/docpages/menu-04-Networking.md

       onGameRunning() {
         proofps_dd::PRooFPSddPGE::onGameRunning() {
+          // this block contains updates in v0.1.3 and v.0.1.4

           if (getNetwork().isServer()) {
           @TICKRATE (ideally 20 Hz)                // v0.1.3: this was @FRAMERATE in v0.1.2, so all results in this block are only 1/3 of v0.1.2. mainLoopServerOnlyOneTick() {